 Four young people sitting in a field conversing

 Have climate anxiety?
-Take our survey and take action.
+Our survey can help you take action.

-Take our survey and see how others are feeling, too.
+Take our survey to see how others are feeling, too.

 7 ways to manage climate anxiety